 For a free legal consultation with a motorcycle accidents lawyer serving Fort Lee, call (201) 585-9111

-What Are the Most Common Motorcycle-Related Injuries?
+What Is the Most Common Motorcycle Injury?

-Other common injuries include:
+Other common injuries in motorcycle accidents include:

 - Bone fractures: Accidents happen quickly, and since a motorcycle cannot stand up on its own, the bike often falls directly onto the rider, resulting in a broken leg.
 Broken arms and hands are also common when riders naturally try to break their fall and catch themselves.